JamesMackman/mind-melt/README.md

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-maths%2F)
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjamesmackman.github.io%2Fmind-melt%2F)
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-maths%252F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjamesmackman.github.io%2Fmind-melt%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JavaScript
   - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
     - The following metrics were returned:
-    - There are 11 functions in this file.
+    - There are 14 functions in this file.
-    - Function with the largest signature takes 2 arguments, while the median is 0.
+    - Function with the largest signature take 2 arguments, while the median is 0.
-    - Largest function has 10 statements in it, while the median is 3.
+    - Largest function has 19 statements in it, while the median is 6.
-    - The most complex function has a cyclomatic complexity value of 4 while the median is 2.
+    - The most complex function has a cyclomatic complexity value of 5 while the median is 1.5.

 ## Unfixed Bugs